deepen-stha/Privacy-Preserving-Linear-Regression/README.md

 1. install eigen into your system.
 2. compile the code using the Makefile.
 Use `make` command
 3. run the code using `make run` command in the terminal.
+4. first run the parties then run the client.